Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/postGA/china_endpoints.md

-# Microsoft Graph API endpoints for China
+# Microsoft Graph endpoint for China

  _**Applies to:**  Office 365 for China operated by 21Vianet_